High Carbon Steel Seamless Pipe

 3. Seamless structure reliability

-seamless process, with smooth inner and outer surfaces, not easy to produce oxide scale and surface cracks, thus increasing the service life of steel pipes.
+High carbon steel seamless pipes are manufactured by seamless process, with smooth inner and outer surfaces, not easy to produce oxide scale and surface cracks, thus increasing the service life of steel pipes.

-There is no weak weld zone, and the bursting pressure is 20%~35% higher than that of
+There is no weak weld zone, and the bursting pressure is 20%~35% higher than that of welded pipes of the same specification.

 Applicable to: